Aniruth-S/SIH-25010/README.md

 Innovation and uniqueness of the solution Hyper-Personalized Recommendation Engine: While other apps provide generic advice, our core innovation is an AI engine that synthesizes multiple data layers—soil health, real-time weather, satellite imagery (for NDVI/crop health), and farmer's crop history—to create a truly personalized and adaptive advisory service.

-Vernacular-First, Voice-Driven Interface: The system is not an English platform translated into other languages.
-It is built from the ground up with a "vernacular-first" and "voice-first" approach, making it accessible to the widest possible audience.

-Integrated Ecosystem: Krishi Mitra AI is not a single-feature app.
-It is a comprehensive decision support system that integrates farm management (crop calendar), problem diagnosis (pest detection), resource management (fertilizer/water), and market intelligence (mandi prices) into one seamless platform.

-Closed-Loop Feedback Mechanism: The app allows farmers to provide feedback on the advice and report their final crop yield.
-This data is fed back into our machine learning models, creating a virtuous cycle where the system's recommendations become progressively more accurate over time for that specific region.

 ## Technical Approach

 Technologies to be used